Emporia Smart Level 2 EV Charger Full Review

-Emporia Level 2 Home charger is found commonly online between $400 and $500, and can supply up to 48 amps of power to an EV when hardwired, or up to 40 amps using a NEMA 14-50 receptacle.
-Although the Emporia charger is on the lower end of the spectrum, smart hardware and design choices make this product easy to recommend, especially if you already have other Emporia Energy hardware in your home.
+Emporia Level 2 Home charger is found commonly online at around $400 and can supply up to 48 amps of power to an EV when hardwired, or up to 40 amps using a NEMA 14-50 receptacle.
+Although the Emporia charger is on the lower end of the price spectrum, smart hardware, and design choices make this product easy to recommend, especially if you already have other Emporia Energy hardware in your home.

 Packaging and Installation